 That means for plays that are 90% plays we want to risk: 1 sixth of our account (in theory.)
-But I actually recommend halving this for 2 reasons.
+But we actually recommend halving this for 2 reasons.

 The first is that although 90% plays don’t come around very often when they do we don’t want to be over-exposed with the balance we have.
 If 3 plays come up at once as well as all our usual 55% or 60% edge plays, that means our entire bankroll could be on the line.
-Definately something I don’t want to do.
+Definitely something we don’t want to do.

 If we look at bets that could be 1/6th of our account when we first start that’s only $170 range, not a lot of money.